 How do you memorialize unbearable memories?

-I founded the Partition Memorial Project in 2008, as an MFA graduate student in University of Wisconsin – Madison.
-It is an anti-memorial and exists online at www.partitionmemorialproject.org and physically whenever there is an opportunity to exhibit one of the projects.
+I founded the Partition Memorial Project in 2007, on the 60th anniversary of the Partition.
+At that time I was an MFA graduate student in University of Wisconsin – Madison.
+It is an anti-memorial that exists online at www.partitionmemorialproject.org and physically whenever there is an opportunity to exhibit one of the projects.

-The five main projects in the Partition Memorial Project are –
+The nine main projects in the Partition Anti-Memorial Project are –